One-shot learning for solution operators of partial differential equations

-\paragraph{Prediction via a fixed-point iteration (FPI).} We first propose a mesh-based iterative approach (Algorithm~\ref{alg:FPI_algo}).
-Because $f$ is close to $f_0$,we use $u_0$ as the initial guess of $u$, and then in each iteration, we apply the trained network on the current solution as the input to get a new solution.
-When the solution is converged, $u$ and $f$ are consistent with respect to the local operator $\mathcal{G}$, and thus the current $u$ is the solution of our PDE.
+In the step 4 of the one-shot learning method, we first propose a mesh-based fixed-point iteration approach (Algorithm~\ref{alg:FPI_algo}; Fig.~\ref{fig:workflow}, Approach 1).
+The solution is only considered on a equispaced global mesh $\hat{\Omega}$ with the same mesh size $\Delta x_1$ and $\Delta x_2$ that matches the local mesh $\tilde{\Omega}$.
+Because $f$ is close to $f_0$, we use $u_0 = \mathcal{G}(f_0)$ as the initial guess of $u$, and then in each iteration, we apply the pre-trained $\tilde{\mathcal{G}}$ at the current solution as the input to get a updated solution.
+When the solution is converged, $u$ and $f$ are consistent with respect to the local operator $\tilde{\mathcal{G}}$, and thus the current $u$ is the solution of our PDE.